Allow Splunk Observability Cloud services in your network 🔗

 When you see a placeholder realm name in the documentation, such as

 <YOUR_REALM>, replace it with your actual realm name.
-To find your realm name, open the application navigation menu, select your name, select Account Settings, and see the Realm field.
+To find your realm name, open the left navigation menu in Observability Cloud, select , and select your username.
+The realm name appears in the Organizations section.
 If you don’t include the realm name when specifying an endpoint, Observability Cloud defaults to the

-If your organization’s networking security policies require that services delivered over the internet be individually allowed, ensure that the following service URLs are allowed by your network.
+If your organization’s networking security policies require you to individually allow services delivered over the internet, ensure that you allow the following service URLs on your network:

-If you are unable to allow all URLs as shown here, see Domains to allow in your network.
+If you’re unable to allow all URLs as shown here, see Domains to allow in your network.

 Domains to allow in your network 🔗

-If you are unable to allow all URLs as described in URLs to allow in your network, ensure that the following domains are allowed by your network.
+If you’re unable to allow all URLs as described in URLs to allow in your network, ensure that you allow the following domains on your network:

-# SignalFx API base URL (https://dev.splunk.com/observability/docs/apibasics/api_list) api.<YOUR_REALM>.signalfx.com # Splunk Observability Cloud user interface app.<YOUR_REALM>.signalfx.com customer-api.<YOUR_REALM>.signalfx.com # CDN for Splunk Observability Cloud files and installers dl.signalfx.com # Backfill API base URL (https://dev.splunk.com/observability/reference/api/backfill/latest) backfill.<YOUR_REALM>.signalfx.com # Data ingest API base URL (https://dev.splunk.com/observability/docs/datamodel/ingest/) ingest.<YOUR_REALM>.signalfx.com # SignalFlow API base URL (https://dev.splunk.com/observability/reference/api/signalflow/latest) stream.<YOUR_REALM>.signalfx.com # For td-agent/Fluentd on Linux and Windows packages.treasuredata.com # For DEB/RPM collector packages splunk.jfrog.io
+# Observability Cloud API base URL (https://dev.splunk.com/observability/docs/apibasics/api_list) api.<YOUR_REALM>.signalfx.com # Splunk Observability Cloud user interface app.<YOUR_REALM>.signalfx.com customer-api.<YOUR_REALM>.signalfx.com # CDN for Splunk Observability Cloud files and installers dl.signalfx.com # Backfill API base URL (https://dev.splunk.com/observability/reference/api/backfill/latest) backfill.<YOUR_REALM>.signalfx.com # Data ingest API base URL (https://dev.splunk.com/observability/docs/datamodel/ingest/) ingest.<YOUR_REALM>.signalfx.com # SignalFlow API base URL (https://dev.splunk.com/observability/reference/api/signalflow/latest) stream.<YOUR_REALM>.signalfx.com # RUM ingest endpoint rum-ingest.<YOUR_REALM>.signalfx.com/v1/rum # For td-agent/Fluentd on Linux and Windows packages.treasuredata.com # For DEB/RPM collector packages splunk.jfrog.io

-For more information, see Endpoint Summary in the Developer Guide.
+For more information, see the Endpoint Summary topic in the Observability Cloud Developer Guide.